-The remainder of our portfolio, including our long-term Credit Facility, is classified as Level 3 and was valued using a market comparable or an enterprise market value technique.
+The remainder of our portfolio, including our long-term Credit Facility, classified as Level 3 was valued using a market comparable or an enterprise market value technique.
 With respect to investments for which there is no readily available market value, the factors that the board of directors may take into account in pricing our investments at fair value include, as relevant, the nature and realizable value of any collateral, the portfolio company's ability to make payments, its earnings and discounted cash flow, the markets in which the portfolio company does business, comparison to publicly traded securities and other relevant factors.
 When an external event such as a purchase transaction, public offering or subsequent equity sale occurs, the pricing indicated by the external event is used to corroborate the valuation.
 When using earnings multiples to value a portfolio company, the multiple used requires the use of judgment and estimates in determining how a market participant would price such an asset.
 Generally, the sensitivity of unobservable inputs or combination of inputs such as industry comparable companies, market outlook, consistency, discount rates and reliability of earnings and prospects for growth, or lack thereof, affects the multiple used in pricing an investment.
 As a result, any change in any one of those factors may have a significant impact on the valuation of an investment.

-Asset Category Se Fair Value at ptember 30, 2012 Valuation Technique Unobservable Input Range of Input (Weighted Average) First lien, second lien, subordinated debt/corporate notes \$ 258,617,082 Market Comparable Broker/Dealer bid quotes 1 - 5 First lien, second lien, subordinated debt/corporate notes 589,806,989 Market Comparable Market Yield 8.4% - 19.0% (14.1%) Preferred and common equity 101,323,123 Enterprise Market Value EBITDA multiple 4.3x - 15.5x (8.5x) Total Level 3 investments \$ 949,747,194 Long-Term Credit Facility \$ 144,452,500 Market Comparable Discount rate 3.5%
+Asset Category Fair Value at September 30, 2013 Valuation Technique Unobservable Input Range of Input (Weighted Average) First lien, second lien, subordinated debt/corporate notes \$ 448,842,465 Market Comparable Broker/Dealer bid quotes N/A First lien, second lien, subordinated debt/corporate notes 466,571,947 Market Comparable Market Yield 9.5% - 21.5% (13.5%) Preferred and common equity 110,923,754 Enterprise Market Value EBITDA multiple 6.0 - 15.0 (9.0) Total Level 3 investments \$ 1,026,338,166 Long-Term Credit Facility \$ 117,500,000 Market Comparable Discount rate 3.6% Asset Category Fair Value at September 30, 2012 Valuation Technique Unobservable Input Range of Input (Weighted Average) First lien, second lien, subordinated debt/corporate notes \$ 258,617,082 Market Comparable Broker/Dealer bid quotes N/A First lien, second lien, subordinated debt/corporate notes \$ 589,806,989 Market Comparable Market Yield 8.4% - 19.0% (14.1%) Preferred and common equity \$ 101,323,123 Enterprise Market Value EBITDA multiple 4.3x - 15.5x (8.5x) Total Level 3 investments 949,747,194 Long-Term Credit Facility \$ 144,452,500 Market Comparable Discount rate 3.5%

-Our cash equivalents, investments and our Credit Facility were categorized as follows in the fair value hierarchy for ASC 820 purposes:
+Our cash equivalents, 2025 Notes and investments and our Credit Facility were categorized as follows in the fair value hierarchy for ASC 820 purposes: